Anonymvs17/hacking/notes/web/basics/1_coreDefenseMechanisms.md

 - if the `<script>` is just filtered non-recursively following might work: `<scr<script>ipt>`
 - or `<scr"ipt>` when only `"` gets removed
 - When input is send from users browser it might be encoded.
 F.e: application might defend against SQL attack with removing the `'` sign and attacked might avoid this by entering the url encoded form `%27` but also with `%%2727` if the application strips `%27` non recursively

+# Handling attackers
+## Handling erorrs
+Erorr should be expected when application is under attack. so the application should handle the errors in an acceptable manner.
+So rather having general error message than a verbose one (where we can for instance see the exception details)

+## Maintaining audit logs
+Audit logs should enable to exactly understand what it is going on.
+So key events should be logged:
+* All events related to authentification (successful, failed logins, etc.)
+* Key transactions (kredit card payments)
+* Access attempts to blocked data
+* Any request containing known attack strings.

+In banks for instance, every single client request is logged in full providing full forensic research.
+Such audit logs record also IP, time, etc.
+Those audit logs should be stored on an autonomous systen which accepts only update messages from the main application.
+Should be protected very carefully.

+## Alerting admins
+Due to audit logs one can investigate intrusion attempts.
+Then f.e.: admin can block this IP.